Congo Basin

 Ensuring protection of the Congo Basin requires a massive effort that reaches beyond political borders, especially when six countries have a direct stake.
 As part of the Congo Basin Forest Partnership, we collaborate with local governments and communities to sustainably manage the forests and protect wildlife.

 We help create agreements between governments to allow for free movement of park staff across borders and joint patrols, bolstering antipoaching operations.
-Our partnerships also allow us to better address the needs of local communities that depend on the forests, empowering them to steward their resources and improve their livelihoods.
+The success of this approach is evident in the Sangha Tri-National, a UNESCO World Heritage site, that stretches across the borders of three countries and three protected areas: Dzanga-Sangha in the CAR, Nouabale-Ndoki in the RoC, and Lobeke in Cameroon.
+Our partnerships also allow us to better address the needs of local communities that depend on the forests, supporting them in stewarding their resources and improving their livelihoods.

-Gorilla-based tourism helps raise funds to protect national parks and help local communities.
-Tourism fees generate much needed revenue for both the park and local communities.
-In the DRC, WWF introduced farmers to new types of crops and innovative methods to grow them so farming operations do not encroach upon nearby forest or harm wildlife.
-WWF has also worked to empower local women to improve their livelihoods and the nutrition of their children by encouraging their participation in the new farming program.
-WWF continues to empower local communities to conserve their resources and improve livelihoods.
+Great ape-based tourism, like the gorilla tourism in Dzanga-Sangha, helps raise funds to protect national parks and help local communities.
+Tourism provides significant employment opportunities in often remote areas where other opportunities are scarce.
+In the DRC, WWF introduced farmers to new types of crops and innovative methods to grow them so that farming operations do not encroach upon nearby forests or harm wildlife.
+WWF has also collaborated with local women to improve their livelihoods and their children’s nutrition by encouraging their participation in the new farming program.
+WWF continues to support local communities in conserving their resources and improving livelihoods.

 Experts